Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

+{Concerning the first property, note that, as for procedure $EST$, every execution of $EST'$ in $\mathcal{G}$ lasts at most $8n^5$.
+Indeed, processing every node $v$ also takes at most $4n^3$ rounds (as each node $v$ has at most $n-1$ neighbors, checking a neighbor of $v$ takes at most $2n^2$ rounds, and before (resp. after) each checking of a neighbor $w$ of $v$, the agent makes an edge traversal from $v$ to $w$ (resp. $w$ to $v$)).
+Besides, still for the same reasons as for procedure $EST$, there are at most $n$ nodes to process in $\mathcal{G}$ and moving from a node that has been processed to the next node to process costs at most $2n$ rounds.
+Hence, we also obtain the upper bound of $8n^5$ rounds.
+Since $T(EST(n))=8n^5$, the first property of the proposition follows.} \end{proof}

-The procedure $EST^*$ is a simulation of $EST$ with the following two changes.
-The first change is as follows.
-Suppose that the execution of $EST$ produced the route $\alpha$ of the agent.
-In procedure $EST^*$, upon completing procedure $EST$, the agent traverses the reverse route $\overline{ \alpha}$ and then again $\alpha$ and $\overline{ \alpha}$.
+{The procedure $EST^*$ is a simulation of $EST'$ with the following change.} Suppose that the execution of {$EST'$} produced the route $\alpha$ of the agent.
+In procedure $EST^*$, upon completing procedure $EST'$, the agent traverses the reverse route $\overline{ \alpha}$ and then again $\alpha$ and $\overline{ \alpha}$.
 Hence in procedure $EST^*$ the agent traverses the concatenation of routes $\alpha,\overline{ \alpha}, \alpha,\overline{ \alpha}$.
 These parts of the trajectory will be called, respectively, the first, second, third and fourth segment of $EST^*$.
-The variable $recent-token$ is updated in the beginning of the first and third segment of $EST^*$.
-Note that in these rounds agent $A$ is certain to be with its token.
+The variable $recent$-$token$ is updated at the beginning of the first and third segment of $EST^*$.
+Note that in these rounds agent $A$ is certain to be with its token. {The (possibly truncated) spanning tree resulting from the simulation $EST^*$ is the (possibly truncated) spanning tree resulting from the execution of the first segment.}

-The second change concerns meetings with the token.
-Consider a verification if a newly reached node $w$ in $EST$ is equal to some previously constructed node $u$.
-This verification consists in traveling from $w$ using the reverse path $\overline{q}$, where $q$ is the path from the root $r$ to $u$ in the BFS tree and checking the presence of the token.
-If at the end of the simulation of path $\overline{q}$ in the first segment of $EST^*$ agent $A$ makes a consistent meeting, then it acts as if it saw the token in $EST$; otherwise it acts as if it did not see the token in $EST$.